epiviz/epiviz-website/tutorials/content/metaviz/metagenomeSeq.md

 aggregated_species <-  cumNorm(aggregateByTaxonomy(bangladesh_species, lvl="species"), p = 0.75)
 ```

-We then aggregate another copy of the Bangladesh to aggregate to the "class" level, normalize count data, and compute differential abundance at the "class" level.
+We then aggregate another copy of the Bangladesh subset to aggregate to the "class" level, normalize count data, and compute differential abundance at the "class" level between dysentery cases and controls.

 ```{r, eval=False}
 aggregation_level <- "class"